steve-codemunkies/business-rules/README.md

 * The payment has been completed successfully
 * The product and packing slip represent data to be transported
 * The shipping department/application can be represented by a class for the purposes of this kata

+## Choices

+* The product (or potentially products) purchased will be included in an order, this is now represented by the order object